riskalyze/deployment-actions/README.md

 A composite action that creates an ECR repo if needed, then builds and pushes a Docker image to ECR.

-### `eks-deploy`
+### `eks-helm-deploy`

-A composite action that downloads manifests from GitHub artifacts and deploys them to an EKS cluster.
+A composite action that downloads a packaged helm chart from GitHub artifacts and deploys them to an EKS cluster.

-### `helm-template`
+### `helm-package`

-A composite action that runs `helm template` in a folder and uploads the manifests to a GitHub artifact.
+A composite action that packages a helm chart and uploads the manifests to a GitHub artifact.